 - In the Ys series, "Theme of Adol" and its variations is implied to be the titular hero's leitmotif, although it never seems to be directly connected with him in-game.

-- The second game in the Ace Attorney series, Justice For All, has a track called "Search - In the Midst 2002".
+- The second game, Justice For All, has a track called "Search - In the Midst 2002".
 While not technically considered a character theme, every instance of the song is connected to the defendant of the case it appears in, Matt Engarde, so is is any wonder that it is generally considered to be his theme?

 - The same happens for Apollo Justice.
 He has a proper theme used for his Objections, but many people also associate him with Investigation - Cornered!